dipakk25/dipakk25/README.md

 - 👋 Hi, I’m @dipakk25
-- 👀 I’m interested in programming, cloud based technologies.
+- 👀 I’m interested in programming and cloud based technologies.
-- 🌱 I’m currently learning python and go
+- 🌱 I’m currently learning python and go.
 - 💞️ I’m looking to collaborate on cloud based builds.
-- 📫 How to reach me ...

 <!---
 dipakk25/dipakk25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.